kaltura-vpaas/webcasting-integration/README.md

 ## Viewing the Livestream

-When the broadcast is live, it takes about thirty seconds for it to be available for the viewer.
-During this time, the preview is available to a user with a Kaltura Session that contains "explictivlive" in the privilege string.
+When the broadcast is live, there's a delay of about thirty seconds before it is available to the viewer.
+During this time, the preview is available to a user with a Kaltura Session that contains "explictivlive" in the privilege string (for moderators who are involved in testing)

 Do determine whether an entry is live, you can call the [isLive](https://developer.kaltura.com/console/service/liveStream/action/isLive) with the entry ID.
 The Kaltura Player does this automatically for live entries, but we'll want to determine whether to play the live entry, or whether to replace it with the recorded entry if the Live Event is already complete.